 This is where you can see the Ancient Roman baths after which the city is so named.

-Considered to be one of the greatest religious spas of the ancient world, Bath’s unique thermal springs allow for the perfect flow of natural hot water.
+Considered to be one of the greatest religious spas of the ancient world, Bath’s unique thermal springs allow for the perfect flow of naturally hot water.

 As a thriving museum today, you can expect to see some of these rescued artefacts including coins and jewellery, as well as intricate mosaics, old stonework and ancient monuments.

 You should expect to spend a couple of hours wandering around the museum and then you can also have a delicious afternoon tea in the neighbouring Pump Rooms if you fancy it.

 When not holding religious services, you are able to wander around inside this magnificent abbey located right next to the baths.

 Although there is no set entry price, donations are valued to help keep this abbey thriving, protected and exquisite.

 Home to many filming sets, especially those set in Austen’s era, you’ll feel like you’ve stepped back in time as soon as you turn the corner onto the Royal Crescent parade.

 There is a large green park in front of the Royal Crescent, which often makes for the perfect vantage point across the whole street.

 The Jane Austen Centre